-Jewish Family Service employees who meet certain participation requirements may elect to participate in a defined contribution plan.
+Jewish Family Service employees who meet certain participation requirements may elect to participate in a defined contribution pension plan.
 Those who elect to participate must contribute a minimum of 1% of their covered wages and may contribute up to a maximum of 20% each year subject to Internal Revenue Service limitations.
 Jewish Family Service has the option of making a matching contribution.
-During the years ended June 30, 2015 and 2014, Jewish Family Service matched up to 2.5% and 1.5%, respectively, of compensation of employees who participated in the defined contribution plan.
-For the years ended June 30, 2015 and 2014, Jewish Family Services recognized expense of \$3,752 and \$2,230, respectively, in matching contributions.
+During the years ended June 30, 2016 and 2015, Jewish Family Service matched up to 3% and 2.5%, respectively, of compensation of employees who participated in the defined contribution plan.
+For the years ended June 30, 2016 and 2015, Jewish Family Services recognized expense of \$5,366 and \$3,752, respectively, in matching contributions.